snoidetx/my-server/README.md

 Sample server proof of concept (POC) that handles basic HTTP request.

-The POC is hosted on [Heroku](https://my-server-snoidetx-poc.herokuapp.com/).
+The POC is hosted on Heroku at https://my-server-snoidetx-poc.herokuapp.com.

 ## Usage